Digital asset management (DAM) empowers brands to get a higher return on investment from their media libraries.

 Generating Incremental Revenue

-A well-organized visual media library opens the door to generating revenue through image sales.
+A well-organized media library opens the door to generating revenue through image sales.
 Libris allows brands to turn on e-commerce with the flip of a switch.
 Forbes reports that universities that don’t prioritize organization and take advantage of photo sales are losing $30,000 annually.